 It would be far more sensible for the city and home builders to invest in building infrastructure and homes in areas that have or can more cost effectively add urban infrastructure, instead of pouring millions of dollars into infrastructure for a limited number of far-flung homes that will put people's lives and those homes at risk, add carbon emissions, and harm important Goal 5 resources.

-We understand and share the concern about avoiding creation or maintenance of enclaves of single-family homes.
-But our society has a shameful history of pushing lower income and people of color to live in areas that put their lives and their health at risk.
-We should not add Wildfire Hazard areas to that list.
+We share the concern about avoiding creation or maintenance of enclaves of single-family homes.
+But do we want to encourage lower income people to live in Wildfire Hazard areas?